mmcqub/SimplePaint/README.md

 # Build Status
 The project is officially complete, however there are some features that I would like to add in the future.
 # Screenshots
-Here are some screenshots of the canvases that were created using the program.
+See the screenshots folder for examples of canvases that were created by the program.
 # Possible Future Features
 I would like to add the option to create and save a screenshot of the canvas.
 I would also like to add more shapes that could be generated.